Suspect in Half Moon Bay farm killings faces 7 murder counts

 Chunli Zhao, 66, was set to make his first court appearance Wednesday but it was postponed until Feb.
 16, San Mateo County District Attorney Steve Wagstaffe said.
 His two attorneys did not immediately respond to calls and emails seeking comment.

-Wagstaffe, speaking outside the courthouse, declined to share any additional details on Zhao’s motive in the killing of his current and former coworkers, saying he wanted to keep the details out of the public eye to ensure a fair trial.
+Wagstaffe, speaking outside the courthouse, declined to share any additional details on a motive in the killing of Zhao’s current and former coworkers, saying he wanted to keep the details out of the public eye to ensure a fair trial.
 Sheriff’s officials have said it was workplace violence.

-It was California’s third mass shooting in eight days and the largest in San Mateo County’s history, Wagstaffe said.
-It followed the killing of 11 in the Los Angeles area amid Lunar New Year celebrations Saturday.
+It was California’s third mass shooting in eight days, and the largest in San Mateo County’s history, Wagstaffe said.
+It followed the killing of 11 people in the Los Angeles area amid Lunar New Year celebrations Saturday.

 Authorities believe Zhao acted alone Monday when he entered a mushroom farm where he worked in Half Moon Bay, shot and killed four people and seriously wounded a fifth.
 He then drove to a nearby farm where he worked previously and killed three more people, said Eamonn Allen, a sheriff’s spokesperson.

-Note: This story has been corrected to say six people, not eight people, were killed in California’s Central Valley on Jan.
-16.